cylc/cylc-doc/src/user-guide/installing-workflows.rst

 .. note::

-   It is possible to run a workflow without installation by writing it directly in the :term:`run directory`.
+   It is possible to run a workflow without installation by writing it directly in the run directory.
-   However, it is considered best practice to write your workflow in a source directory and use ``cylc install`` to create a fresh run directory for you.
+   However, we recommend that you write your workflow in a source directory and use ``cylc install`` to create a fresh run directory.

 .. _Using Cylc Install: